siuying/YapModel/README.md

 # YapModel

-YapModel is an ActiveRecord implementation on YapDatabase.
+YapModel is an lightweight ActiveRecord implementation on top of YapDatabase.
+The syntax is borrowed from Ruby on Rails and inspired by [ObjectiveRecord](https://github.com/mneorr/ObjectiveRecord).

 ## Synopsis